 "School means success," says Paul, a 54-year-old cocoa farmer from the town of D. in southern Côte d'Ivoire.
 "I want my children to be successful and so I send them to school."

 Doing so has not always been easy for Paul.
 He has 11 children now.
 Bringing up such a large family would put a strain on any family's resources.
 Yet putting his children through school remains a priority for him.
 This is because he is literate himself, and he values the opportunities that education can offer his children in the long term.

 Yet life in the village is hard.
 There is a lot of work to do in the fields, and getting children to help out is deeply ingrained in the local culture.
-Through the Child Labor Monitoring and Remediation System, part of the Nestlé Cocoa Plan, 1640 Community Liaison People (CLP) regularly visit family homes across Côte d’Ivoire, to see if kids are involved in child labor, or at risk of it.
+Through the system to fight child labor, part of the Nestlé Cocoa Plan, 1640 Community Liaison People (CLP) regularly visit family homes across Côte d'Ivoire, to see if kids are involved in child labor, or at risk of it.

 When the CLP last visited Paul's household, three of the children reported that they had carried heavy loads in the previous six months, an act that qualifies as child labor according to the International Labor Organization (ILO) and Côte d'Ivoire law.